Tales of Symphonia: Reception

 The visuals were commended for their cel-shading effects and anime-influenced art direction, with Jastrzab saying that the stylish characters, animations and special effects enhanced the game's battle sequences.
-However, Smith disliked the lack of detail and facial expression in the character models, remarking that "the rare occasions where they do show emotion come across as disturbingly jarring".
-He negatively compared the character designs to Fujishima's earlier work in Tales of Phantasia, saying that Symphonias characters lacked the personality of those in the preceding title, and claimed that "any number of cheaper artists could have delivered equally inspired designs".
-Smith also criticized the cel-shading style as uneven and shaky compared to that of Jet Set Radio.
+Juba proclaimed the game's world to be "one of the most stunning [he has] ever experienced", likening the presentation to "Windwaker[sic]-meets-anime".
+Smith, however, found the character designs lackluster compared to earlier Tales games, citing Fujishima's simplified designs.
+He also criticized the cel-shading style as uneven and shaky compared to that of Jet Set Radio.
 The settings were admired for their detail and variety, with some commenting that the background art transitioned well into a 3D format from the classic Tales titles.
 Jastrzab was stunned by the lack of slowdown during the game's chaotic action segments, Turner was also amazed by the consistently high framerate, which he regarded as "a great bonus in a time when most RPGs are content to chug at 30 [fps]".
 Fahey and Jastrzab were disappointed by the game's lack of cutscenes in the vein of the traditionally-animated opening cinematic.
 The in-game cutscenes were described by the EGM reviewers and Jastrzab as "dull" and "a little underdone".
-Fahey and GameSpot's Bethany Massimilla remarked that the game's attempt at depth of field effects in some scenes resulted in the characters appearing smeared rather than out-of-focus.
+Fahey and GameSpot's Bethany Massimilla noted visual smearing in the game's attempt at depth of field effects.
 The overworld's presentation was criticized as underwhelming; some compared its level of detail to titles from the previous generation of consoles, while Jastrzab argued that the quality would not have been passable even in that context.
 Massimilla additionally faulted the camera in these portions, explaining that it required frequent adjustment and sometimes obscured incoming enemies.